sazonovanton/SirChatalot/README.md

 * YandexGPT.RequestLogging: Whether to disable logging of API requests by the Yandex Cloud (learn more [here](https://yandex.cloud/en/docs/yandexgpt/operations/disable-logging)).
 Default: `False`.

 ## Voice
-Bot can understand images with [OpenAI GPT-4](https://platform.openai.com/docs/guides/vision) or [Claude 3](https://docs.anthropic.com/claude/docs/vision) models.
-To use this functionality you should make some changes in configuration file  (change OpenAI to Anthropic if you use Claude).
+Bot can understand voice messages.
+To use this functionality you should make some changes in configuration file.
 Example:
 ```ini
 ...